 Buying a home is one of the biggest decisions to make in life.
 It may be the largest asset in your financial portfolio, yet many people do not consider purchasing a rental property.
 The investment potential of a rental property is higher now than ever and can be a great source of second income.

-Before you consider taking the leap, let us help you understand the benefits of investing in real estate.
+Before you consider taking the leap, after you’ve learned all you can from real estate courses and beyond, let us help you understand the benefits of investing in real estate.

 Use Someone Else’s Money

 First of all, it is impossible to talk about real estate investing without talking about money.
 Many real estate investors were able to make their first investment because of leverage.
 Leverage means you do not need 100 percent of a property’s full purchase price when investing in rental property.

 You typically only need to provide a down payment (with closing fees), and lenders cover the rest.
 When you do not plan to live in your investment, lenders require an average of 15% to 20% as a down payment for a single-family home.
 You do not need $100K sitting in your bank account to become a real estate investor, and that can be great motivation!
 Do not let a conservative budget scare you away from investing in rental property.

 In addition, if you buy at the right price, the rent you receive should be enough to pay the mortgage, without continued monthly investment.
 You need to budget for repairs and maintenance as well, and months when the property is not rented.
 But as rents naturally increase, you will be able to generate a small profit on your rental.
 When this property is paid off in 15 to 30 years, the rent is nearly all profit except for taxes and repairs.

 If you don’t have enough money for the down payment, you should start saving up.
 In this guide, you can learn how to earn additional interest of at least 10% per year by investing small amounts in real estate projects.